matthew-spencer-1/matthew-spencer-1.github.io/index.md

 ![MATTHEW SPENCER](/images/avatar/IMG_0988.jpeg)
 ## Technology Generalist: If it needs to be done, I can do it!

+### One can have the best pedigree in the world, and still have the work ethic of a sloth.
+In this world results matter.
+I produce results.
+On time delivery, unexpected, accurate and complete solutions to complex problems due to full and complete understanding of requirements.
+You want results: pedigree is irrelevant.

 You can use the [editor on GitHub](https://github.com/matthew-spencer-1/matthew-spencer-1.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.